-Gm(7) arpeggio with extensions, most of the times a Gm9.
-He often makes big jumps on the fret board, like in this example:
+He often makes big jumps on the fretboard, like in this example:

 Sometimes the G minor goes to C7, like in the following example:

-Gm/maj7 arpeggio (minor/major7: a minor chord with a natural 7).
-In this example Wes plays a Gm/maj7 arpeggio first, followed by a Gm7 arepeggio resolving into the 3rd of C7:
+In this example Wes plays a Gm/maj7 arpeggio first, followed by a Gm7 arpeggio resolving into the 3rd of C7:

-- Bbm7 Eb7: Bb melodic minor.
-Same scale as in the above scale diagram, but shift 2 frets down.
+Here you play Bb melodic minor, the same scale as in the above scale diagram, but 2 frets lower.

 The same modal part as bars 1 to 4, the only difference is a II V to Bbmaj7 in the last bar.

-In this example, Wes plays the D altered scale (more about the altered scale) over bar 14:
+In this example, Wes plays the D altered scale over bar 14:

 Learn how to play in the style of Wes Montgomery step-by-step with our in-depth course How to Play in the Style of Wes Montgomery